rali88/Capstone-Fruit-classification-using-ConvNet/README.md

 Image classification is increasingly being used in mobile applications.
 An example where classification of fruits will be helpful are applications which are used to track calorie intake.
 The first target of this project will be such mobile applications:

 **Mobile applications that track calorie intake.
 Instead of manually entering the number of calories, users of such applications can      just take a picture of the fruit that they are consuming and calories associated with that specific fruit can automatically be added.
-This will be a major attraction for users of such as application.**
+This will be a major attraction for users of such as applications.**

 Another example where fruit classification can be helpful is the identification of grocery items in a grocery store.
 Sorting of these items and placing them in their respective aisles is a problem that can be automated with applications that can identify these items.
 The second target of this project will be such stores:

 **One item that most if not all major grocery markets carry are fruits.
 An application which can sort fruits automatically will be of great benefit for these markets.
 In a larger context, this will be a first step in developing an application that can recognize a wide range of items carried by these stores.**

-Apart from this specific project of classifying fruit images, image classification has applications across a wide range of businesses.
+Apart from this specific project of classifying fruit images, image classification in general, has applications across a wide range of businesses.
 From photo organization mobile applications to facial recognition used by social networking websites, image classification is being used to enhance business value and/or user experience.
 For example, identifying the type of damage a car has undergone can inform an insurance company about a potential claim and help them make an informed decision.

 In summary, the skills required for image classification have a wide range of applicability.
 Therefore, an understanding of the process of image classification is crucial for any data scientist.